gecio/gecio.github.io/docs/_imke/k8sapplications/timezones/index.en.md

 ##### Start a test container

-Start a minimal container e. g. a one with busybox.
+Start a minimal container e.g. a one with busybox.
 For example:

 ```yaml
 apiVersion: v1